fastlane/docs/docs/actions/onesignal.md

 > You can use this action to automatically create a OneSignal application.
-You can also upload a .p12 with password, a GCM key, or both
+You can also upload a `.p12` with password, a GCM key, or both.

 onesignal ||